hjwp/Test-Driven-Django-Tutorial/tutorial02.rst

     ----------------------------------------------------------------------

+We're almost there - the FT has managed to create and save the new poll, but when it gets back to the listings page, it can't find a hyperlink whose text is the new question - it's still listed as an unhelpful "Poll object"

-We're almost there - the FT is complaining it can't find a link to a Poll which has the text of our question.
-To make this work, we need to tell Django how to print out a Poll object.  this happens in the ``__unicode__`` method.
-As usual, we unit test first, in this case it's a very simple one
+To make this work, we need to tell Django how to print out a Poll object.
+This happens in the ``__unicode__`` method.
+As usual, we unit test first, in this case it's a very simple one -

 .. sourcecode:: python